 5.3 Sick Leave

 5.3.1 Employees shall be entitled to ten working days sick leave per annum.
-That full annual sick leave entitlement shall be pro-rated for fixed term employees according to the length of their term of employment e.g., entitlement of an employee engaged for six months fixed term is five days.
+That full annual sick leave entitlement shall be prorated for fixed term employees engaged for less than 6 months according to the length of their term of employment e.g. entitlement of an employee engaged for three months fixed term is 2.5 days, provided that their entitlement shall not be less than that contained in the Holidays Act 2003.
 Employees shall be entitled to anticipate up to five days of their next entitlement.